-Mar 2025 Strategic planning workshop Adoption of the Draft IDP Submission of the Draft IDP to COGTA Mayor tables the budget to Council at least 90 days before the start of the budget year Council to consider the report Decentralized IDP assessment forums IDP/Budget roadshows April 2025 IDP/Budget Road shows Mayor to get views of local community on budget between 30-90 days of budget approval.MM to table the report.
+Mar 2025 Strategic planning workshop Adoption of the Draft IDP Submission of the Draft IDP to COGTA Mayor tables the budget to Council at least 90 days before the start of the budget year Council to consider the report April 2025 Decentralized IDP assessment forums IDP/Budget Road shows IDP/Budget roadshows Mayor to get views of local community on budget between 30-90 days of budget approval.MM to table the report.
 Acc.
-Officer to publicize Gazzetting of Dora allocations IDP feedback session May 2025 Advertise IDP for 21 days for public participation and incorporate comments where possible including comments raised in the analysis.
-Exco approval, recommend to Council.
+Officer to publicize Gazzetting of Dora allocations May 2025 IDP feedback session Advertise IDP for 21 days for public participation and incorporate comments where possible including comments raised in the analysis.
+Exco approval, recommend to the Council.
 Council Approval of the IDP Approval of the budget by the end of May 2025 June 2025 Submission of the adopted IDP to the MEC Advertise the Adopted IDP in the local newspaper within 14 days of the approval

-1.3.1 PUBLIC PARTICIPATION
+1.2.1 PUBLIC PARTICIPATION

-The public participation for 2025/2026 financial year will take place in April 2025.
-In this consultation, the district municipality will be presenting both draft IDPs and a draft Budget to the community to tell them of what has been budgeted.
+The public participation for 2025/2026 financial year took place from the 23 April 2025 to 29 April 2025.
+In this consultation, the district municipality presented both draft IDPs and a draft Budget to the community to tell them of what has been budgeted for.
 By doing so, the municipality was trying to strengthen the communication between them and the community.
-The following table shows the areas that will be visited by the municipality as well as the summarized comments and inputs raised by the communities in the 2024/2025 financial year.
-The following table displays the schedule of public participation for 2025/2026 Draft IDP and Draft Budget:
+The following table shows the areas that were visited by the municipality as well as the summarized comments and inputs raised by the communities.
+The following table displays the schedule of public participation for 2025/2026 draft IDP and Draft Budget:

-LM Venue Time Date Stakeholders District wide Disaster Management Centre 10:00AM 23 April 2025 Engagement with Amakhosi and Izinduna 17:00PM Business Sector ILM Forderville Community Hall (ILM) 10:00AM 24 April 2025 Community engagement Hlathikhulu Community Hall 14:00PM 24 April 2025 Community engagement Okhahlamba LM Bhethani community hall 10:00AM 25 April 2025 Community engagement Winterton Khethani Community 14:00 PM 25 April 2025 Community engagement Alfredduma LM Mhlumayo (Inkosi Sithole Traditional Council) 10:00AM 29 April 2025 Community engagement Driefontein Community Hall 14:00PM 29 April 2025 Community engagement
+LM Venue Time Date Activity

+District wide UTDM committee room 1 10:00AM 23 April 2025 Engagement with Amakhosi and

+17:00PM 23 April 2025 Izinduna

+Business Sector

+Okhahlamba Bhethani 10:00AM 29 April 2025 Community

+LM community hall engagement

+ILM Hlathikhulu 14:00 PM 29 April 2025 Community

+Community Hall engagement

-NB: The municipality will be engaging with Amakhosi and Izinduna on the 23rd of March 2025 as per the above schedule.
+NB: The municipality had an engagement with Amakhosi and Izinduna on the 23rd of March 2025 as per the above schedule.

-Summary of comments raised by the communities during the 2024 consultations.
-ALFRED DUMA LOCAL MUNICIPALITY
+Summary of comments raised by the communities during the 2025 consultations.